DarkDoldier/OrcaSlicer_Filament-and-Bed-Type-Z_Offset-Macros/README.md

 ```
 FILAMENT_TYPE="{filament_type[0]}" CURR_BED_TYPE="{curr_bed_type}"
 ```
-Then will have to upload the .cfg file and inculde it anywhere in your printer.cfg with:
+Then you will have to upload the z_offset_macro.cfg file and inculde it anywhere in your printer.cfg with:

 ```
 #####################################################################